Become a Commissioner

 Roles & Responsibilities

-Serve a two-year appointment
+Serve a three-year appointment

 Attend six, 3-hour Commission meetings annually